 How long does the test last?

 Depending on the information needed, the test may continue for four days.
-In some cases, an overnight stay is long enough to get the results needed.
+In some cases, one night is long enough to get the results needed.

 Are there any risks?